nrfconnect/sdk-nrf/doc/nrf/libraries/caf/buttons.rst

 After initialization, the module starts in ``STATE_SCANNING`` and performs initial scan of configured pins.
 If no buttons are pressed the module switches to ``STATE_ACTIVE``.
-In this state, the module enables the GPIO interrupts and waits for the pin state to change.
+In this state, the module enables the GPIO interrupts for all of the handled buttons and waits for the pin state to change.

 Whenever a button is pressed, the module switches to ``STATE_SCANNING``.
 When the switch occurs, the module submits a work with a delay set to :kconfig:option:`CONFIG_CAF_BUTTONS_DEBOUNCE_INTERVAL`.